FuelLabs/intro-to-sway/README.md

 You must define the return type using a skinny arrow if the function returns anything.
 If there are any parameters, the types must also be defined for those.
 Semicolons are *required* at the end of each line.

 If any function reads from or writes to storage, you must define that level of access above the function with either `#[storage(read)]` or `#[storage(read, write)]`.

-#### Types

-Four types are used in the ABI: `u64`, `str[20]`, `Item`, and `Identity`.

-`u64`: a 64-bit unsigned integer

-In Sway, there are four native types of numbers:
-- `u8`: an 8-bit unsigned integer
-- `u16` a 16-bit unsigned integer
-- `u32` a 32-bit unsigned integer
-- `u64`: a 64-bit unsigned integer

-An unsigned integer means there is no `+` or `-` sign, so the value is always positive. `u64` is the default type used for numbers in Sway.
-To use other number types, for example [`u256`](https://github.com/FuelLabs/sway/blob/master/sway-lib-std/src/u256.sw) or [signed integers](https://github.com/FuelLabs/sway-libs/tree/master/sway_libs/src/signed_integers), you must import them from a library.

-In JavaScript, there are two types of integers: a number and a BigInt.
-The main difference between these types is that BigInt can store a much larger value.
-Similarly, each number type for Sway has different values for the largest number that can be stored.

-`str[20]`: a string with exactly 20 characters.
-All strings in Sway must have a fixed length.

-`Item`: a struct that represents an item for sale.
-You will define this later.

-`Identity`: an enum type that represents either a user's `Address` or a `ContractId`.
-We already imported this type from the standard library earlier.

 ### Storage Block